 Police in member countries can submit a DNA profile from offenders, crime scenes, missing persons and unidentified bodies to INTERPOL’s automated DNA database.

-Known as the DNA Gateway, the database was initiated in 2002 with a single DNA profile, but by the end of 2013 it contained more than 140,000 DNA profiles contributed by 69 member countries.
+Known as the DNA Gateway, the database was initiated in 2002 with a single DNA profile, but by October 2015 it contained more than 158,000 DNA profiles contributed by 73 member countries.

 Participating countries actively use the DNA Gateway as a tool in their criminal investigations, and it regularly detects potential links between DNA profiles submitted by member countries.
-Searches of the database by member countries led to 86 international hits during the period from January to October 2015.
+Searches of the database by member countries led to 72 international hits during the period from January to October 2015.

 Member countries can access the database via the organization’s I-24/7 global police communications system and, upon request, access can be extended beyond the member countries’ National Central Bureaus to forensic centres and laboratories.